Taxel/PlexTraktSync/.github/ISSUE_TEMPLATE/bug.md

 _A description of what the bug is, including a complete traceback (if applicable)_

 <!--
-Before you continue reporing the bug, be sure that you use the latest released version:
+Before you continue reporting the bug, be sure that you use the latest released version:
 - https://github.com/Taxel/PlexTraktSync/releases
 -->